Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical scheme

 In 2D, on a quadrant $j$ of size $\dx$, we consider the local basis $\mathcal{B}_j = \{\varphi_{j_s}\}_{s=0}^2 = \{ 1,\hat{x},\hat{y}\}$, where $\hat{x}=(x-x_j)/\dx$ and $\hat{y}=(y-y_j)/\dx$.
 We seek for the vector of coefficients $\{c_{j_s}\}_{s=0}^2$ by imposing the constraint $c_{j_0}=\phi_j$ and the interpolation conditions

 such that $\rec_{P1}[\Phi](\vec{x}_j) = \phi_j$ holds true.

-With this choice one can immediately note that, considering either edge and corner neighbours (see Figure~\ref{fig:Q1stencils}), the case $\modulo{\neighs_j}<\modulo{\mathcal{B}_j}-1$ never occurs.
-Instead, the system for the $c_{j_s}$ is overdetermined and is solved using a least-square approach.
+With this choice one can immediately note that, considering both edge and corner neighbours (see Figure~\ref{fig:Q1stencils}), the case $\modulo{\neighs_j}<\modulo{\mathcal{B}_j}-1$ never occurs.
+Instead, the system for the $c_{j_s}$ is overdetermined and is solved using a least-squares approach.

 In an analogous way, we can compute the $\Pone$ reconstruction for a quadrant $j$ in the 3D case, choosing $\mathcal{B}_j = \{ 1,\hat{x},\hat{y},\hat{z}\}$.\\